MuhannadYaslam/MySQL_AdvancedAnalysis_MarketingData/README.md

-# MySQL_projects
+# MySQL_projects_MarketingData
-This repository serves to showcase the SQL projects on which I have worked.
+This repository serves to showcase the SQL projects on which I have worked in marketing data.